google/WebFundamentals/src/content/en/ilt/pwa/lab-caching-files-with-service-worker.md

-Below TODO 6 in __sw.js,__ update the `.catch` block to respond with the __offline.html__ page from the cache.
+Below TODO 6 in `sw.js`__,__ update the `.catch` block to respond with the `offline.html` page from the cache.
 The catch will trigger if the fetch to the network fails.

 To test your code, save what you've written and then update the service worker in the browser.
 [Take the app offline](tools-for-pwa-developers#offline) and navigate to a page you haven't visited before to see the custom offline page.